jyouturner/electron-python-template/README.md

 ### Common Issues

 1. Port 8000 already in use:
-   - The application will attempt to kill existing processes on port 8000
    - You can manually kill the process: `lsof -ti:8000 | xargs kill -9`

 2. Server Connection Issues: